Geography-and-Planning/musa-650-spring-2025/assignments/HW1.md

 Compare at least two different feature sets (e.g., one with all features and one with only the most important features) to see if there is a difference in model performance.
 Report the final features that you keep in your model.

+**Required Reflection (3.1):** What was the impact of feature engineering?
+Which layers most contributed to the model?
+Did you expect this?
+Why or why not?
+Did your model perform better on one class than another?
+Why?
+Can you think of a reason that this might be good or bad depending on the context?
+How did you handle overfitting in the model?
+Where do you think it came from (e.g., too many features, too few samples, a model with too many trees, etc.)?

 ### 3.2 Accuracy Assessment

 Use the trained model to classify the Landsat 8 image, creating a land cover classification map with your chosen classes.